27 Sept 2017

-I. Market overview
+I. Market Overview

 II.
-Market competition
+Market Competition

 Figures from a mainland apparel brands research centre indicate that, with more than 10,000 brands in existence, the degree of brand concentration in the market has gone down.
 With more and more new brands entering the market and international brands stepping up their presence in the mainland, market competition is heating up.

 III.
-Sales channels
+Sales Channels

 Garment sales channels in the mainland have developed from the department stores, specialty stores and rural markets of the past to multiple sales channels ranging from warehouse-style shopping centres, supermarkets and chain stores, specialised garment markets, mail-order, TV and online sales.

 East China region: The garment wholesale markets in East China are mainly found in Zhejiang, Jiangsu and Shanghai.
 Thanks to the geographic location and excellent development model of the Yangtze River Delta, the garment economy of the East China region has in some ways surpassed its Pearl River Delta counterpart.
-Notable examples of specialised garment markets include: the Qipu Lu garment wholesale market in Shanghai, Merchants Mall (招商城) in Changshu, Light Textiles City in Keqiao, Woollen Sweater Market in Puyuan, Sijiqing Market in Hangzhou, and the Leather City in Haining.
+Notable examples of specialised garment markets include the Qipu Lu garment wholesale market in Shanghai, Merchants Mall in Changshu, Light Textiles City in Keqiao, Woollen Sweater Market in Puyuan, Sijiqing Market in Hangzhou, and the Leather City in Haining.

 North China region: The specialised garment markets in North China are mainly clustered around Beijing, Tianjin, Hebei and Shandong.
-Currently Muxiyuan Commercial District in Beijing is most representative of the specialised markets and is the largest garment distribution market north of Yangtze River.
+Currently the Muxiyuan Commercial District in Beijing is most representative of the specialised markets and is the largest garment distribution market north of Yangtze River.
 The main trading markets for textiles, garment, footwear and headwear in Shandong include Jimo Garment Wholesale Market, Zichuan Garment City, Zibo Zhoucun Textiles World and Luokou Garment Wholesale Market in Jinan.

 IV.
-Import and trade regulations
+Import and Trade Regulations

 China requires all products (both domestic and imported ones) entering its market to meet certain national compulsory standards.
 All code names of Chinese compulsory standards are prefixed by the letters “GB”.
 In addition, China also encourages the adoption of voluntary standards, the code names of which all begin with “GB/T”.
 Industry standards are also divided into compulsory and voluntary ones.
 Garment making is a light industry and its corresponding standard codes begin with “FZ” and “FZ/T” respectively.

 With effect from 1 December 2010, 60 textile industry standards under the Calculation Method and Basic Quota of Overall Energy Consumption for Dyeing and Printing Enterprises have been in force.
-These standards cover seven specialty fields, namely cotton textile printing and dyeing (9), wool textiles (15), linen textile (7), silk (4), knitting (11), threads and belts (4), and textile machinery and accessories (10).
+These standards cover seven specialty fields, namely cotton textiles printing and dyeing (9), wool textiles (15), linen textiles (7), silk (4), knitting (11), threads and belts (4), and textile machinery and accessories (10).
 Of these 60 standards, three are adopted from international standards and, among these three, one is revised from an International Standardisation Organisation (ISO) standard and the other two are adapted from International Silk Association (ISA) standards.